Church of Saint Sava: Construction

-Forty years after the initial idea, construction of the church began on 10 May 1935, 340 years after the burning of Saint Sava's remains.
-The cornerstone was laid by Metropolitan Gavrilo of Montenegro, (the future Serbian Patriarch Gavrilo V).
-The project was designed by Aleksandar Deroko and Bogdan Nestorović, aided by civil engineer Vojislav Zađina.
-The work lasted until the Axis invasion of Yugoslavia in 1941.
+Forty years after the initial idea, construction of the church began on 10 May 1935, based on the design of Aleksandar Deroko and Bogdan Nestorović, with the assistance of civil engineer Vojislav Zađina.
+The cornerstone was laid by Metropolitan Gavrilo Dožić of Montenegro and the Littoral, future Patriarch Gavrilo V.

-The church's foundation had been completed, and the walls erected to the height of 7 and 11 meters.
-After the 1941 bombing of Belgrade, work ceased altogether.
-The occupying German army used the unfinished church as the Wehrmacht's parking lot, while in 1944 the Red Army, and later the Yugoslav People's Army used it for the same purpose.
-After that, it was used for storage by various companies.
-The Society for Building of the Church ceased to exist and has not been revived.
-Children who grew up in the vicinity, including the future President of Serbia Boris Tadić, didn't know the intended purpose of the unfinished construction, so they played inside thinking it was a ruin of an old castle.
-The granite slabs, intended for the construction of the church, were used for the building of the Tomb of People's Heroes in 1948, in the Kalemegdan section of the Belgrade Fortress.
+Construction continued until the Axis invasion of Yugoslavia in 1941, by which point the foundation had been completed and the walls had been raised to heights of 7 and 11 meters.
+The occupying German army used the unfinished church as a parking lot, while in 1944 the Red Army, and later the Yugoslav People's Army, used it for the same purpose.
+It was subsequently used as a storage site by various construction companies.
+The granite slabs, intended for the construction of the church, were used for the building of the Tomb of People's Heroes in 1948, in the Kalemegdan Park.